Babolat vs HEAD – Passion vs Aggression

 Babolat has integrated new dampening technology into the frame to give it more ball-pocketing and a more forgiving feel on contact.
 It gives easy access to power, a larger sweet spot, and a plusher feel.
 However, we prefer HEAD Radical in this comparison.
 It’s a legendary racket and only a few modern rackets can compete with Radical.

-Q4: HEAD Graphene 360 Speed MP vs Babolat Pure Drive
+Q4: HEAD Speed MP vs Babolat Pure Aero

-Q5: HEAD Graphene 360 Speed Pro vs Babolat Pure Aero
+Q5: HEAD Speed Pro vs Babolat Pure Aero

 Wrap up on Babolat vs HEAD